'Jeffrey Dahmer' sweeps Emmy nominations in 13 categories, here's all you need to know

 September 2022 was a scary month for all Netflix viewers as the streaming service took true crime documentaries to a whole new level with Dahmer – Monster: The Jeffrey Dahmer Story.
 Starring Evan Peters in the titular role, it became one of the most talked-about shows of 2022.
 The show is back in the news again, but this time for a completely different reason – the Emmy nominations.

 As the 75th Primetime Emmy Awards nominations were announced on 12 July, we saw a lot of our favourite shows from last year make it to the list.
-But it is Jeffrey Dahmer that stole the limelight (after Succession) with 13 nominations.
+But it is Jeffrey Dahmer that stole the limelight (after Succession and The Last Of Us) with 13 nominations.
 Created by Ryan Murphy and Ian Brennan, the story chronicles one of the most notorious serial killers of America.
 With an IMDb rating of 7.9, this went on to become one of the most watched shows in the world in no time.
 Let’s find out more.

 Jeffrey Dahmer’s Emmy nominations and more